 The Chairman of the Board is responsible for the efficient organization and operation of the Board and its Committees in order to facilitate the operations and deliberations of the Board and the satisfaction of the Board's responsibilities under its terms of reference; ensuring the effective communication between the Board and management, and that the Board effectively carries out its mandate; and reviewing the agenda for each meeting of the Board and reviewing the agendas for all meetings of the Board Committees.
-The Board has developed written position descriptions for the Chairman and for the chair of each Board Committee.
+The Board has developed written position descriptions for the Chairman of the Board and for the chair of each Board Committee.
 The responsibilities of each Committee chair are set out in the respective Committee's terms of reference.
+The position description of the Chairman of the Board is available on Corby's corporate website at www.corby.ca.